UW campus with Drumheller Fountain and buildings

 Back to All Stories

 After five years at the helm of the College of Arts & Sciences, Dianne Harris, the Katherine and John Simpson Endowed Dean, will step down from her position when her term ends June 30, 2026.
-She spoke with Perspectives to reflect on her time with the College, the initiatives for which she is most proud, and the enduring value of the liberal arts.
+She spoke with College Communications Specialist Cody Bowie about her time with the College and the enduring value of the liberal arts.

 What accomplishments or initiatives are you most proud of from your time at the College of Arts & Sciences?

 I came to the UW with a deep interest in and commitment to values-enacted leadership, a long history of creative collaboration across disciplines, and a strong belief that higher education was in need of transformation.
 Rethinking the Academy was the vehicle for enacting some of that work at the UW.
-Its three pillars—creating community, solving near-term problems using creative new processes, and futurist experimentation—were all underpinned by the establishment of the Guiding Principles that we adopted in the dean’s office and shared with the college.
-As part of that initiative, our faculty defined the challenges they wanted to work on in the coming years.
+This initiative's three pillars — creating community, solving near-term problems using creative new processes, and futurist experimentation — were all underpinned by the establishment of the guiding principles that we adopted in the Dean’s Office and shared with the College.
+As part of Rethinking the Academy, our faculty defined the challenges they wanted to work on in the coming years.
 Several of these ideas, including improving support structures for department chairs and creating a mentoring system, have already been implemented and are making an impact on the College.

 Dean Harris speaks with admitted Arts & Sciences students and their families on Admitted Student Day.

 I am very proud that the position of Associate Dean for Equity, Justice and Inclusion, now held by Maya Smith, was created during my tenure.
-I came to the UW after initiating a significant grant-making program at the Mellon Foundation to fund Native students and faculty nationwide, and I am pleased that I was able to continue that support here by authorizing a cluster hire in American Indian Studies which resulted in a set of spectacular hires and further positioned our department as one of the best in the nation.
+I came to the UW after initiating a significant grant-making program at the Mellon Foundation to fund Native students and faculty nationwide, and I am pleased that I was able to continue that support here by authorizing a cluster hire in the Department of American Indian Studies, which resulted in a set of spectacular hires and further positioned that department as one of the best in the nation.

 I came to the UW with a deep interest in and commitment to values-enacted leadership, a long history of creative collaboration across disciplines, and a strong belief that higher education was in need of transformation.